 Based on the number of stems you are planting; you can use medium to large size orchid pots.
 Provide enough space to the plant, so its root can grow and expand and don’t get choked.

 If you have to pick between clay or plastic container, then it’s better to use a clay container as it allows better airflows to the roots of the plant.
-The clay exterior also quickly dries off that prevents the growth of the fungus to the roots.
+The clay exterior also quickly dries off which prevents the growth of the fungus to the roots.

 Dendrobium Nobile orchids are easy to grow but difficult to bloom.
 It becomes vital that you provide a good foundation with proper soil.
 So, it can get all the nutrients for the appropriate growth.

 It needs soil that does not hold water for a long duration.
 Nobile prefers well-aerated and drained soils.
 This is due to the unique root types of Dendrobium Nobile.
-The roots of Nobile orchid don’t like to be dripped in water for a long time as excess water makes the roots to rot quickly.
+The roots of the Nobile orchid don’t like to be dripped in water for a long time as excess water makes the roots rot quickly.

-You can use soil which contains good quality loose soil with ingredients such as peat moss, fir bark, or perlite.
+You can use soil that contains good quality loose soil with ingredients such as peat moss, fir bark, or perlite.
 You can buy orchid soils from local garden stores that are free of weeds and insects.

 If you are a more DIY type person, then you can build your own organic soil that is rich in nutrients.
 But, be careful when using organic compost as Dendrobium doesn’t adapt well to decomposing matters.

-When is the Dendrobium Nobile growing season?
+When is the Dendrobium Nobile Growing Season?

 Dendrobium Nobile starts blooming from January to March, and the budding begins in the fall from November to December.
 Dendrobium blooms for around 6 to 7 weeks, but with proper care, you can extend the blooming time to up to 12 to 13 weeks.